 Attendance at East Central University is not compulsory.
 The voluntary entrance of a student into East Central University means that the student also voluntarily assumes obligations of performance and behavior reasonably imposed by the University.
 East Central University is an institution of higher learning.
 Thus, the rules and regulations are designed to ensure optimal conditions of learning for all students.
 Standards of conduct for students are seen as a base or foundation of behavior rather than arbitrary limits of behavior.
 The University's approach to student discipline emphasizes assisting students in understanding and accepting responsibilities for their behavior.
-Both the interests of the student and the University are taken into account in deciding the desirability and appropriateness of undertaking a course of discipline.
+Both the interests of the student and the University approach to student approach to student and the University approach to student approa taken into account in deciding the desirability and appropriateness of undertaking a course of discipline.